Rasm-P/TeamOne-CA3/README.md

 Instructions
 ==================
 Preconditions:
-In order to use this code, you should have a local developer setup + a "matching" droplet on Digital Ocean as described in the 3. semester guidelines*
+In order to use this code, you should have a local developer setup + a "matching" droplet on Digital Ocean as described in the 3. semester guidelines^

 To set up the project backend to work on your machine and pipeline, change the following:
 - pom.xml : Domain name